 Scott (2004) argues that this theory also provides insights into conflict and change within social structures.
-It should be noted the importance of logical scheme, shown by R. Greenwood, et al. 2011, p.
-324), indicating the importance of institutional pluralism and its connection to institutional complexity.
-It is believed (Jarzabkowski et al., 2009) that only developed and pluralistic institutional environment enables efficient managing the balance of social interests, with applied simultaneous skills for stimulating investment and entrepreneurship.
+It should be noted the importance of logical scheme, shown by R. Greenwood, M. Raynard, F. Kodeih, E. Micellota, and M. Lounsbury (2011, p.
+324), indicating the importance of institutional pluralism and its connection